nkinnan/esphome-pace-bms/README.md

 ```
 If you've set `slave_query_mode: RELAY` then I would set the `response_timeout` to `2000ms`.

 Next, again for `slave_query_mode: BROADCAST` only, we need to calculate how big to make the receive buffers.
 This should be 256 times the number of BMSes.
-So if you have 4 battery packs, the value would be 1024:
+So if you have 4 battery packs, the value would be 1024.
+Be sure to set this on both your uart and pace_bms configs:

 ```yaml
 uart: